sanduteo95/Final-Year-Project-2019/lib/EFSD/README.md

 Runs Prepack directly o the `require.js` (amd) module defined in `goi-machine.js` and returns a new optimized module (i.e. `main.prepack.js`).
 This requires a bit of fiddling with the Prepack configuration and adding extra code.
 Then converts this back to a `require.js` (amd) module (i.e. `main.require.js`).

-This third one seems to suffer frm the same problems as the first one, but it is less optimized and also seems to export the machine as `require(<machine>)` instead of just `<machine>`.
-I think this one can be given up on.
+This third version seems inefficient and too fiddly.
+Would need to make sure to require all dependencies and include them into the file, something that Webpack is able to do very easily.
+So this version will be forgotten.

 Changes that went into viz/EFSD-vis:
 - remove multiple module definitions from one file, and split them into files in folders, and remove require.js bundles configuration (which will not be necessary anymore): see https://requirejs.org/docs/api.html#define for why